1969 Atlantic hurricane season: September hurricane

-Tropical Storm Eleven
+September tropical storm

-Tropical Storm Eleven developed from a subtropical depression southwest of the Azores on September 24.
+A tropical storm developed from a subtropical depression southwest of the Azores on September 24.
 After a day of drifting west-southwest, it moved westward where it became a subtropical storm, and later a tropical storm on September 26.
 The cyclone reached peaked with maximum sustained winds of 70 mph on September 27 while moving northward.
 Satellite estimates suggest that it may have reached hurricane intensity but such could not be concluded by other data.
 It retained that intensity for two days, but on September 30, it became extratropical well east of Newfoundland.

 Subtropical Storm One

 An upper-level low pressure area in the southeastern Gulf of Mexico spawned a subtropical depression at 1200 UTC on September 29.
 Operationally, it was classified as Tropical Depression Thirty-Two.
 Six hours later, the strengthened into a subtropical storm.
 Early on the following day, the storm peaked with maximum sustained winds of 60 mph.
 It maintained that intensity for about 24 hours, before cool air and wind shear began weakening the storm early on October 1.
 Shortly thereafter, the storm weakened back to a subtropical depression, a few hours prior to landfall near Fort Walton Beach, Florida.
 The subtropical depression rapidly dissipated inland.

 Rainfall was relatively light and the heaviest amounts were displaced far east of the track, with precipitation peaking at 6.74 in in Saint Augustine, Florida.
 Closer to the location of landfall, rainfall reached nearly 4 in in Pensacola.
 Several waterspouts were reported in the Panama City area, while a tornado touched down in Carabelle, and another unroofed a home in the St. James community.
 United States Coast Guard planes searched for three people in a light aircraft that went missing as it traveled from DeFuniak Springs to Sebring.
 The storm brought rainfall to several others states, reaching as far north as Maine.